seth-dobson/artful-analytics.github.io/_posts/2020-05-30-charting-the-cmv-awareness-gap.md

-One of the main tactics used in CMV awareness raising efforts is to highlight the “awareness gap” between how few women have heard of CMV and how many children are born with the condition each year.
+One of the main tactics used in CMV awareness raising efforts is to highlight the “awareness gap” between how few women have heard of CMV and how many children are disabled by the condition each year.

 In the past, the National CMV Foundation has used the graphic below for this purpose (Fig. 1).
 It nicely shows levels of awareness vs incidence